Our Story

 The Essence of The Integration Circle

-The Greek word “Temenos”, means a separate peace of land, usually near a grove or a spring, that and designated as a sacred space.
-Psychologically speaking, it is a space that is separate from our day to day demands and challenges, a space that allows us to connect to our true psycho-emotional experience.
-In this space we can listen, observe, reflect and engage with what is inside of us, as well as open ourselves to the transpersonal and archetypal fields we are part of.
-Through this space, connection allows for new information, information opens the possibility of transformation.
+The Greek word “Temenos”, means a separate peace of land, usually near a grove or a spring, that is designated as a sacred space.
+Psychologically speaking, it is a space that is separated from our day to day demands and challenges, a space that allows us to connect to our true psycho-emotional experience.
+In this space we listen, observe, reflect and engage with what is inside of us, as well as open ourselves to the relational, transpersonal and archetypal fields we are part of.
+Through this space, connection allows for new information, information opens the possibility of embodied transformation.

-These experiences have also lead us to committing ourselves in understanding this process through research, study, and practice.
-We conducted research looking into the different dimensions of integration entheogenic and psychedelic experiences using frameworks such as Jungian Psychology, Transpersonal Psychology, Somatic Psychology, Shamanic Cosmology, Eastern Philosophy, and Relational Psychology.
-We’ve found that an integrated approach creates those bridges.
-We’ve create frameworks to navigate and understand the process of integrating altered states of consciousness.
+We conducted research looking into the different dimensions of integrating entheogenic and psychedelic experiences using frameworks such as Jungian Psychology, Transpersonal cosmologies, Somatic practices, Shamanic Cosmology and Relational Psychology.
+We’ve found that an integrated approach creates those bridges, creates frameworks to navigate and understand the process of integrating altered states of consciousness.

 Lastly, with the timely and inspiring re-emergence of psychedelic research, the surge in individuals attending retreat centers and ceremonies and a general increase in interest among the public, we saw the need to create educational opportunities to mental health professional, academics and the general public.
-We saw the importance of offering classes and workshops from leading researchers and practitioners, as individuals with knowledge and experience which can benefit the larger community.
-We also see the importance of exposing health care professionals to the different dimensions and approaches required when working with experiences of expanded states of consciousness.
+We see the importance of offering classes and workshops from leading researchers and practitioners of all cultures, sharing knowledge and experience which can benefit the larger community.